Russia’s war on Ukraine has some Christians wondering: Is this the end of the world?

 Perhaps Putin is “an Antichrist of our current time,” said Jeff Kinley, who writes biblical prophecy and lives in Harrison, Ark., in a recent interview with the Christian Broadcasting Network.
 However, Brown said he thinks Putin is unlike the Antichrist because most of the world appears hostile to Putin while the Antichrist as described in the Bible will bring the whole world under his sway.

 A Feb.
-20-24 poll by The Washington Post-ABC found that White evangelical Christians were just as negative toward Russia and supportive of sanctions as Americans overall.
+20-24 Washington Post-ABC News poll found that White evangelical Christians were just as negative toward Russia and supportive of sanctions as Americans overall.
 Among White evangelicals, 47 percent said Russia is an enemy of the United States and another 33 percent said it is unfriendly.
 Similarly, 68 percent supported sanctions and 51 percent said they would still support them if energy prices went up.

-The same White evangelicals who were polled were also much more likely to say they disapprove of the way Biden has handled the situation with Ukraine (75 percent) than the rest of Americans (47 percent).
+White evangelicals were also much more likely to say they disapprove of the way President Biden has handled the situation with Ukraine (75 percent) than the rest of Americans (47 percent).

 Brown said he understands why recent global events, including the pandemic, seem to disturb some conservative evangelicals.
 Many, he said, are concerned about vaccine mandates and the World Health Organization as possible preparation for a one-world government, or one international leader who will make decisions for the globe.